 This study is based on an analysis of information obtained through the middle of December 2020.
 During this period, ElectroniCast analysts performed interviews with authoritative and representative individuals in the fiber optics industry plus telecommunications, cable TV, datacom, military and aerospace and other communication industries, instrumentation/ laboratory – R&D and factory/manufacturing, from the standpoint of both suppliers and users of fusion and mechanical field, terminated fiber optic connectors.
 The interviews were conducted principally with:

 Technicians and network planners that are actively involved in using mechanical splices, fusion splicers, and fiber optic connectors/field-terminated mechanical-type and fusion splice-on connectors.

 Engineers, marketing personnel, and management at manufacturers of fiber optic connectors, fusion splicers, mechanical splices, ferrules and cables, cable assemblies, splice equipment/tools, and installation apparatus, and other devices

 Design group leaders, engineers, marketing personnel, and market planners at major users and potential users of cable, cable assemblies, connectors, installation apparatus, passive devices, and transceivers, such as telecommunication transmission, switching and distribution equipment producers, data communications equipment, and others.

 Other industry experts, including those focused on standards activities, trade associations, and investments.

 Customers also were interviewed, to obtain their estimates of quantities received and average prices paid, as a crosscheck of vendor estimates.
-Customer estimates of historical and expected near term future growth of their application are obtained.
-Their views of use of new technology products were obtained.
+Customer estimates of the historical and expected near-term future growth of their application are obtained.
+Their views of the use of new technology products were obtained.